Jashanjyot/Real-Time-Software-Defined-Radio/README.md

 ## Acknowledgments

 This project integrates C++ for microcontroller functionality and Python for data processing to create a Real-Time Software Defined Radio.
 Utilizing RF dongles, Realtek RTL2832U chipset, and a Raspberry Pi, the system achieves real-time reception of FM audio and digital data with RDS protocol.
 Specialized filtering techniques are applied for efficient signal processing.
-Check the project [report](doc/COE-3DY4 Project Report.pdf) for specific components and constraints.
+Check the project [Report](doc/COE-3DY4%20Project%20Report.pdf) for specific components and constraints.